 Microsoft discovered an IoT campaign in which attackers exploited vulnerabilities such as default admin credentials and missing patches on a phone and printer.
 After establishing initial beachheads on compromised devices, the attackers scanned the network for other insecure devices.
 They enumerated administrative groups in search of privileged accounts for access to high value data.
 As they moved between devices, they dropped a shell script to establish persistence.
-Analysis of network traffic showed the devices were also communicating with the sampaign targeting Linux devices.
+Analysis of network traffic showed the devices were also communicating with the same-c2 server as the DROVORUB campaign targeting Linux devices.